 In addition, any employee who is asked to sign a consulting agreement is encouraged to use the attached Addendum (PDF, 119KB).
 The Addendum will help the entity with whom you are consulting understand your limitations and assist you to avoid creating conflicts with your university obligations, particularly those listed in the paragraphs below.
 The Addendum, however, does not address all legal and financial issues in the consulting agreement that may impact you.
 You may wish to have a personal legal or tax advisor review your consulting arrangements.

-If you plan to engage in private consulting, refer to the tips below – as a reminder of ISU policy or State law.
+If you plan to engage in private consulting, refer to the tips below – as a reminder of Iowa State policy or State law.

 Use of university facilities, equipment and e-mail

 - Facilities and Equipment—University facilities and equipment may not be used for private consulting activities unless you pay the University for such use at the same rate established by the Controller’s Office for use by other external entities.
 You should discuss such usage with your department chair/supervisor and obtain written permission to use the facilities and equipment.
 Do not just use equipment in your lab.

 - E-mail/phones/computers—Even though our policies allow incidental use of university e-mail/phones/computers for personal use, public records law may require disclosure of your private consulting records if you have stored such records on University equipment.
 A best practice is to store your consulting data off of University facilities and equipment, including e-mail accounts.
 The use of a University email address creates confusion whether the work is being supported by the University.

 - Office/Mail address: Use an address other than the university address for consulting.
 Public employees should not be delivering private mail.
 The use of a University address creates confusion whether the work is being supported by the University.
 It is OK to list an address at the ISU Research Park or other recognized incubator facility if you lease space there for your consulting activities.